ParthGaneriwala/DigiGarden/content/index.md

 ---
-title: Welcome to Quartz
+title: Welcome to my brain dump!
 ---

-This is a blank Quartz installation.
+This is my digital garden.

-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+Let's see what I put here.